-These temporary deficits will be eliminated through future bond proceeds, intergovernmental revenues and departmental revenue sources.
+It is anticipated that the deficits in these funds will be eliminated through future departmental revenues, bond proceeds, and transfers from other funds.

 3. Cash and Short-Term Investments

 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the Town's deposits may not be returned.
 Massachusetts General Laws, Chapter 44, Section 55, limits the Town's deposits to "a bank or trust company or banking company to an amount not exceeding sixty per cent of the capital and surplus of such bank or trust company or banking company, unless satisfactory security is given to it by such bank or trust company or banking company for such excess."
 The Town does not have a deposit policy for custodial credit risk.